Rhelli/Jest-Testing/README.md

 ## 🧬 The Project Brief

-<strong>This project purpose was to learn the basics of Jest Testing by completing 5 different challengues  </strong>
+<strong>This project purpose was to learn the basics of Jest Testing by completing 5 different challenges  </strong>

 This is a project to be included by all students at [Microverse](https://www.microverse.org/) as part of the Javascript module.